ponylang/rfcs/text/0000-force-declaration-of-ffi-functions.md

 # Unresolved questions

+* We should ensure that explicit type-casting involves no run-time overhead.

-Exact implementation details are still to be determined.
+* Exact implementation details are still to be determined.